DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 **How to Install Git Client**

-- For **Windows** download [here](https://gitforwindows.org/) the latest installer.
-Once the file has been download successfully, double click on the downloaded file to start the installation process, configuring it with the default options.
+- For **Windows** download the latest installer [here](https://gitforwindows.org/) .
+Once the file has been downloaded successfully, double click on the downloaded file to start the installation process, configuring it with the default options.

 - For **macOS** download the latest installer from [here](https://sourceforge.net/projects/git-osx-installer/files/).
-Once the file has been download successfully, start the installation process configuring it with the default options.
+Once the file has been downloaded successfully, start the installation process configuring it with the default options.

 - For **Debian/Ubuntu** using apt-get, open a terminal command line and run: